brian-lau/multdist/README.md

 multdist
 ========
+NOTE: The functions in this repository have been incorporated into [highdim](https://github.com/brian-lau/highdim), a larger set of Matlab functions for multidimensional statistics.

 Matlab code for non-parametrically testing whether two multidimensional samples were drawn from the same parent distribution.
 One function implements Fasano & Franceschini's generalization [1] to two dimensions (`kstest2d.m`) of the Kolmorogov-Smirnov test, while the second implements Aslan & Zech's and Szekely & Rizzo's test based on an analogy to statistical energy [2], which is minimized when the two samples are drawn from the same parent distribution (`minentest.m`).
 In both cases, the analytic distribution of the statistic is unknown, and approximations are used for statistical testing.
 For the K-S test, I use an approximation due to Press et al. [3].
 For the energy test, p-values are obtained via permutation of the aggregated samples.